Welcome to our Year 1 Page

 At Andrews Lane learning experiences are not just confined to the classroom, but are also inspired by and taught in the great outdoors, making good use of our unique environment.
-We have access to a large outdoor area and we have spent the last few years creating a wild woodland area within our site.
+We have access to a large outdoor area and we have an established wild woodland area within our site.
 Teachers are enthusiastic about using the outside environment and we have taken to heart the fun, stimulation and recognised learning benefits of practical learning outside the four walls of the classroom.

-"When planned and implemented well, learning outside the classroom contributes significantly to raising standards and improving pupils' personal development."
-OfSTED 2008
+Ofsted have recognised - "When planned and implemented well, learning outside the classroom contributes significantly to raising standards and improving pupils' personal development."

 Within our woodland area we have a covered clearing where children can shelter and use as a base when learning outside.